Autumn Budget 2025: Expert insights on what it could mean for you. Learn more

 1 Build relationships with lenders early

-Engaging more regularly and thoroughly with lenders beyond minimum obligations is crucial for securing favorable terms in a competitive market.
+Engaging more regularly and thoroughly with lenders beyond minimum obligations is crucial for securing favourable terms in a competitive market.

 The more you meet with your point of contact and provide them with deeper insights into your business and its leadership, the better they can deliver comprehensive updates and address potential concerns raised by their central credit team as the lender monitors your business’s performance.